hansi-c/growth/README.md

 + Accepts context-sensitive grammars (only left context so far. right context will follow)
 + Accepts stochastic grammars.
 The same symbol may be assigned multiple successors.
 One of them is chosen according to their probability factors.
++ A grammar editor at runtime.
+Users are able to write their own grammars.

 ### Planned features

 + Parametric L Systems.
 Allows passing parameters to productions.
-+ A grammar editor at runtime.
-For now, grammars are written in code.
-In the future, users will be able to write their own grammars.